SmarterApp/RDW_Documentation/docs/Runbook.md

 ![Migrate Reporting](migrate-reporting.png)

 The migrate service is controlled by two conditions: the user-controlled run state and the system-generated enabled state.
 The status end-points can be used to see the current status and pause/resume the service.
-Please refer to [Troubleshooting](Troubleshooting.md#migrate) for more details.
+Please refer to [Troubleshooting Migrate](Troubleshooting.md#migrate) for more details.

 #### Configuration
 The [Annotated Configuration](../config/rdw-ingest-migrate-reporting.yml) describes the properties and their effects.